vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 ### Visual Design

 We had a third-party agency come on-board with the visual design of the app.
 However, the engagement with them had been ceased after a month and I took up the job to create all the screens ( ~ 100 screens) for the mobile app, based on the style guide that the agency had given us.
 I used a component-based approach using Symbols in the Sketch to create the UI for the app.

 ## ACT 3 - Denouement

-The web app had become quite useful with much needed Usability and navigation refinements, which has been validated by a positive S.U.S (System.
-Usability.Scale) score.
+The web app had become quite useful with much needed Usability and navigation refinements, which has been validated by a positive S.U.S (System Usability Scale) score.
 The number of UI bug reports have also considerably reduced.

 ![al-app-logo sd-l](/assets/img/al-app-icon.svg)
 The mobile app had found a new use case.
 In addition to being a complement to the web interface, the customer development team saw a lot of requests for a post-training engagement model with learners.
 The product team offered a solution where short consumable content (bites) could be pushed to a learner over a period of time.
 This seemed to be a good intersection of the business need, the clients' need and how users consume content on a mobile device.